Tai Chi and Qigong for Stress

-Like Qigong, Tai Chi is a TCM practice that has been practiced for over centuries.
+Like Qigong, Tai Chi is a Traditional Chinese medicine (TCM )practice that has been practiced for over centuries.
 Practicing Tai Chi is related to improvements in mental health, emotional well-being, and stress reduction.
 As a martial art, Tai Chi is a mind/body technique that increases concentration and reduces stress by producing a feeling of calm.

 In a controlled trial at La Trobe University in Australia, Tai Chi practice and meditation resulted in significant biochemical and psychological improvements in the response to a stressful experience.
 A German study of Tai Chi practice over 18 weeks with young adults measured blood pressure, heart rate, saliva cortisol, and perceived stress.
 The researchers reported a significant decrease in perceived mental stress as well as marked improvements in general health, social functioning, vitality, and psychological well-being.

 A study at Stanford University examined Tai Chi as an intervention among patients with cardiovascular disease.
 Participants attended a 60-minute Tai Chi class three times per week for 12 weeks.
 Researchers concluded that the Tai Chi regimen improved psychosocial measures and induced a relaxation response.

 Qigong is a type of TCM that is over 5,000 years old.
 One of the most attractive aspects of Qigong is that it can be done by almost anyone in a wide variety of settings, including at home.